Platinum

 For these reasons, platinum jewelry typically costs more than a similar design executed in gold.

-We recommend diamonds over 1 carat be mounted in a platinum setting.
+We recommend diamonds over 1 carat be mounted in 6 prong platinum setting.

 10% of all women over the age of 18 in the U.S. currently own a piece of jewelry containing platinum.